sueazmin/CS214-1/README.txt

 	facenumber_in_poster, plot_keywords, movie_imdb_link, num_user_for_reviews, language, country, content_rating, budget,
 	title_year, actor-2_facebook_likes, imdb_score, aspect_ratio, movie_facebook_likes

-The only possible combination of commands given to the sorter program are as follow:
- ./sorter -c "variable"
-		Input directory is the current working directory and the output of sorted files is in the same directory as the original file.

- ./sorter -c "variable" -d "input_dir"
-		Input directory is the given input directory and the output of sorted files is in the same directory as the original file.

- ./sorter -c "variable" - d "input_dir" -o "output_dir"
-		Input directory is the given input directory and the output of sorted files is in the output directory.

-The sorter assumes that the commands are given in that specific order.
+The sorter assumes that the commands are given in specific order (-c before -d before -o)

 The sorter ignores hidden directories and csv files with "sorted" in its name.

-Multiple variables is not supported.
+Multiple variables for -c command is not supported.

 DIFFICULTIES: